Avoid these common sales mistakes

 For example, you can say, What do you mean, Laura?
 I’d like to hear more?
 As a trusted advisor, continue to express genuine empathy and concern.
 Be patient as she formulates her thoughts.
 Then, and only then, you’ll learn where she needs more information.

 Objections call for more information

 Hardly anybody will waste their precious time objecting to a deal that they have zero interest in.
-Entrepreneurs, especially when they don’t like to sell, take objections as a sign to end the conversation.
+Accounting professionals, especially when they don’t like to sell, take objections as a sign to end the conversation.